Itinerary Highlights:

 Upon arrival, a camp at "Campamento Lacandones." will be set up.
 Next, embark on a 4-5 hour (9 km) journey into the heart of the jungle with a local Lacandon guide.
 During this adventure, explore the area's natural beauty, including a small archaeological site called Lacanjá and a beautiful waterfall where you can take a refreshing swim.
 Throughout the journey, the guide will share their knowledge of the local fauna, flora, and medicinal plants.

-Day 9 | Transfer to Palenque
+Day 9 | Roberto Barrios waterfalls

 Day 10 | ¡Hasta pronto, Mexico!